-The following research findings represent the importance of tourism to the local economy in 2010 and was accomplished through the use of the Certec Model used by Certec Inc.:
+The following research findings represents the importance of tourism to local economy in 2016 and was accomplished through the use of the Certec Model used by Certec Inc.:

-1. The tourism and travel industry made a total contribution to LaPorte County's economy of $572.3 million in 2010.
+The tourism and travel industry contributed $680.7 million to LaPorte County’s economy in 2016.

-4. Destination travelers to LaPorte County totaled over 4.2 million persons with an additional 1.0 million pass-through travelers.
+Destination travelers to LaPorte County totaled over 4.5 million persons with an additional 1.1 million pass-through travelers visiting the county.

-7. Most visitors are either on a short trip of one to three nights in length (67 percent) or a day trip (15 percent).
+Most visitors are either on a short trip of one to three nights in length or a day trip.

-8. The information sources most likely to be used when making travel plans include (in rank order): Internet, friends and relatives, a local visitors bureau, an auto club, magazines, newspapers, a travel agent, and a state travel office.
+The information sources most likely to be used when making travel plans include (in rank order): Internet, friends and relatives, a local visitors bureau, a state travel office, magazines, newspapers and an auto club.

-9. On average a travel party visited 2.0 attractions.
-The most visited attractions by those interviewed were: Lighthouse Place Outlets, Blue Chip Casino, Indiana Dunes/Beach, Washington Park Zoo, Local Restaurants, Baseball Tourney, Winery, Local Museums, Local Event and Golf Course.
+On average a travel party visited 2.0 attractions in the LaPorte County area.
+The most visited attractions by those interviewed were: Indiana Dunes/Beach, Lighthouse Place Outlets, Blue Chip Casino, Hesston Steam Museum, Washington Park Zoo, County Fair, Pine Lake, Barker Mansion, Shady Creek Winery and local museums.

-10. The most frequently mentioned activities that visitors participated in while in LaPorte County were shopping, dining, gaming, swimming/sunbathing, visiting friends or relatives, wedding, and watching sports, hiking/walking and music/theater.
+The most frequently mentioned activities that visitors participated in while in LaPorte County were shopping, visiting friends or relatives, dining, swimming/sunbathing, gaming and hiking/walking/boating.